AcuGIS/OpenTileServer/README.md

 This script is for building a basic tile server with OpenStreetMap data.

-Only for use on a clean Ubuntu 14 install!!
+Only for use on a clean Ubuntu 16.04 LTS (Xenial Xerus) install!

 Before proceeding, see <a href="opentileserver.org" target="blank"> opentileserver.org </a> for limitations, etc..